Local Elks seek scholarship applicants

 VW independent/submitted information

-Van Wert Lodge 1197, Benevolent and Protective Order of Elks, announces that applications for the Elks National Foundation “Most Valuable Student” scholarships and Legacy Awards are now available to any high school senior.
+Van Wert Lodge 1197, Benevolent and Protective Order of Elks, announces that applications for the Elks National Foundation’s “Most Valuable Student” scholarships and Legacy Awards are now available to any high school senior.

-Applications for the Elks National Foundation’s 2019 “Most Valuable Student” contest are available online at www.enf.elks.org/mvs.
+Applications for the Elks National Foundation’s 2019 “Most Valuable Student” contest are available online at www.elks.org/scholars.
 The MVS scholarships are only available to graduating seniors who will be attending a four-year college or university.
 Applicants don’t have to be related to a member of the Elks.
-The deadline for filing an application is November 5.
+The deadline for filing the application is November 15.

-The “Most Valuable Student” information has been distributed to the guidance offices at the local schools.
+The “Most Valuable Student” scholarship information has been distributed to guidance offices of local schools.

-The applicant must apply online only at www.elks.org/scholars/scholarships/Legacy.cfm.
-The deadline for Legacy Awards is February 1, 2020.

-Anyone wanting more information on any Elks scholarship program should contact lodge Scholarship Chairman Donna Kiehl at 419.234.4401.
+Those wanting information on any of the scholarship programs should contact lodge Scholarship Chairman Donna Kiehl at 419.234.4401.